 The taste profile has a bold flavor and notes of caramelized sugar and molasses.
 Starbucks Espresso blend has been in use since 1975 and remains unchanged.

-You can buy their Espresso in shop or online.
+You can buy their Espresso in-store or online.

 How Many Shots Of Espresso Are In A Latte?